-• The accumulation rate: As a matter of comparability, we have to make sure that the national GDPs do not vary widely between the baseline scenario and the alternative scenario.
+- Distributed profits: We shock the share of profits which is distributed to households in such a way as to (partly) adjust for the different trends of wages and household disposable income observed in the data (Figures 4 6). - The accumulation rate: As a matter of comparability, we have to make sure that the national GDPs do not vary widely between the baseline scenario and the alternative scenario.
 This requires corrections of autonomous capital stock growth of -0.5%, +0.2%, +0.5% for the U.S., Germany and China, respectively.
 12

-Figures 8 - 11 as well as Appendix D present the simulation results.
+Figures 7 - 10 as well as Appendix D present the simulation results.
 Both illustrations include scenario values following income shocks.
 On the one hand, this is to compare the scenario values with the model adjusted data and thus to determine if the model can replicate the stylized facts from Section 3 (Appendix D).
-On the other hand, a scenario analysis is conducted to investigate how the relevant macroeconomic variables would have changed in the absence of income shocks (Figure 8 - 11).
+On the other hand, a scenario analysis is conducted to investigate how the relevant macroeconomic variables would have changed in the absence of income shocks (Figure 7 - 10).

 Before discussing the results in detail, some computational aspects should be mentioned.
-First, we conducted several robustness checks to ensure stock-flow consistency.13 Second, we also run the simulation for a much longer period than illustrated below to guarantee that steady state solutions are found.14 Third, one might ask why the saddle paths, in particular in Appendix D, do not always show strictly smooth convergence towards the steady state solution as is usually the case in SFC models.
+First, we conducted several robustness checks to ensure stock-flow consistency.13 Second, we also run the simulation for a much longer period than illustrated below to ensure that steady state solutions are found.14 Third, one might ask why the saddle paths, in particular in Appendix D, do not always show strictly smooth convergence towards the steady state solution as is usually the case in SFC models.
 Two reasons can be mentioned for this: firstly, the variety of exogenous time series information loaded into the model such as interest and exchange rates; and secondly, the implementation of financing constraints for consumers which, if binding, can produce temporary non-linearities on the saddle paths.